How Does a Microloan Work?

-Besides the low interest rates, one of the biggest advantages of a microloan is that you get more than money – the non-profit company will also train you and offer technical assistance to help you grow your company.
+Besides low-interest rates, one of the most significant advantages of a microloan is that you get more than money.
+The non-profit company may also train you and offer technical assistance to help you grow your company.
 This is an advantage because microloan organizations can offer valuable business management assistance.
 They can help you learn how to start or expand your business.
 Depending on the microloan intermediary lender, this training may be a requirement for your loan.

 To be approved for a microloan, you may be required to offer some kind of collateral.
 It’s always risky to secure a business loan with your personal property.